This guide covers strategies for making Figranium tasks faster, more efficient, and more reliable at scale.Documentation Index

 PostgreSQL for Scale

-For high-volume deployments with many concurrent tasks or large execution histories, switch from file-based storage to PostgreSQL:
+For high-volume deployments with many concurrent tasks or large execution histories, switch from file-based storage to PostgreSQL:Task Design for Reliability

 Performance and reliability go hand-in-hand.
-A task that fails and restarts wastes more time than one that completes slightly slower.
+A task that fails and restarts wastes more time than one that completes slightly slower.- Build in error handling: Wrap optional interactions in

-on_error/end blocks.
-See Error Handling.
+on_error/endblocks.
+See Error Handling. - Use

-- Test on slow network: Use browser DevTools throttling to verify your selectors and waits work under slow conditions before deploying.
+wait_selectorover fixed waits: More reliable and faster. - Test on slow network: Use browser DevTools throttling to verify your selectors and waits work under slow conditions before deploying.

 - Keep tasks focused: Large monolithic tasks are harder to debug.
 Break them into smaller, modular workflows.
 See Modular Workflows.